banool/aptos-tontine/README.md

 Alice creates a "staging" tontine.
 In this she specifies:

 - People (addresses) to be included in the tontine.
+- How much each person should contribute to the tontine.
-- How often people must check in to prove they're still in control of their account (e.g. every 3 months).
+- How often people must check in to prove they're still in control of their account (see below).
 - What happens if no one checks in within an interval.
 Options include:
     - All funds get returned to the original accounts.
     - Funds go to the person who checked in most recently.